wuyichen24/system-design-knowledge/knowledge/concepts/API_Architectural_Styles.md

       - Supported by all mainstream programming languages.
       - Client and server can use different programming language.
 - **Cons**
+   - *Simple in theory, but difficult in practice*
+      - REST has a lot of good practices which is not enforced by the protocols.
+   - *No strongly typed interfaces*
+      - REST is not required to have a interface definition (IDL) and type definition of the information shared between client and server.
    - *Message is heavyweight*
    - *Fetching multiple resources is challenging*
 - **Use cases**